-The Hiring Committee shall be established by the Band Administrator or Director of External Relations and shall include the relevant Department Manager and the Human Resources Manager.
+The Hiring Committee shall be established by the, Human Resources Manager and shall include the relevant Department Manager and the Human Resources Manager.
 The composition of the committee shall respect the principles of fairness and equity.
 The role of the Hiring Committee is to identify and recommend the most qualified candidate for hiring to the Band Administrator unless the latter participates in the Hiring Committee in which case the Committee makes the selection.